cloudymax/pxeless/README.md

       docker run --privileged --rm --volume "$(pwd):/data" deserializeme/pxeless -a -u user-data.basic -n jammy -x /data/extras
       ```

+        - Running an offline installer script to customize image during build procedure.
+Adding a bash script as content of the `extras` directory.
+The script should be passed to `image-create` using  `-o` or `--offline-installer`:
+         ```bash
+         docker run --privileged --rm --volume "$(pwd):/data" deserializeme/pxeless -a -u user-data.basic -n jammy -x /data/extras -o installer-sample.sh
+        ```

 4. Writing your ISO to a USB drive